Economy of China: History

-Historically, China was one of the world's foremost economic powers for most of the two millennia from the 1st until the 19th century.
-China accounted for around one-quarter of the global GDP until the late 1700s and approximately one-third of the global GDP in 1820 as the Industrial Revolution was beginning in Great Britain.
+Historically, China was one of the world's foremost economic powers for most of the two-millennia Pax Sinica from the 1st until the 19th century.
+China accounted for around one-quarter to one-third of global GDP until the mid-1800s.
+China's share of global GDP was one-third in 1820 as the Industrial Revolution was beginning in Great Britain.
 China's GDP in 1820 was six times as large as Britain's, the largest economy in Europe – and almost twenty times the GDP of the nascent United States.